aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/child-care/a-parents-prayer-for-the-safe-sleep-of-their-newborn-child-by-aurora-mendelsohn.html.md

 <html>
 <head></head>
 <body>
-Title: הַמַּפִּיל | A Parent’s Prayer for the Safe Sleep of their Newborn Child by Aurora Mendelsohn<br />
+Title: הַמַּפִּיל | A Parent&#8217;s Prayer for the Safe Sleep of their Newborn Child by Aurora Mendelsohn<br />
 Primary contributor: rainbowtallitbaby<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=1426">http://opensiddur.org/?p=1426</a>
 <p />